williamguilhermesouza/OrderAccumulator/README.md

 > docker-compose up

 Just remember to uncomment the docker connection string at appsettings.json, and comment the local one.
+The migrations are run automatically at startup.